Information About Our Online Contests

 What happens after the contest is over?

-You should also email us if you feel we have graded any items incorrectly; you will need to download a score report and let us know exactly which question numbers you feel have been graded incorrectly.
+You should also email us if you feel we have graded any items incorrectly; you will need to download a score report and let us know exactly which question numbers you feel have been graded incorrectly, and you need to be prepared to submit documentation verifying which answers the student submitted prior to the submission deadline (this is why it is so important that you follow the instruction above about saving a copy of your answer submission).
 We will only correct grades where an obvious grading error has been made; if there is anything about the student's answer that might cause a grader to be less than completely sure that the student answered the question correctly, the grade will stand.

-You will be sent a PDF of all the contest questions and solutions after all students have taken this test and after all AfterMath sessions for this test have concluded.
+You will be sent a PDF of all the contest questions and solutions after all students have taken this test.

 If you have students who have qualified for the next level of competition (District, State, National, or International Championships), you will be sent an invitation prior to that contest.
 However, you do not need to wait for this notification to sign up for the Championship round if it is already posted on our website.
 If the Championship round that your students have qualified for is not already scheduled on our website, please be patient as we work to finalize our schedule for the year.
 If your school would be interested in hosting a Championship round, please let us know.